-Docs for Tots is hiring an Early Childhood Mental Health Consultant – part-time Spanish speaker.
+Docs for Tots is hiring an Early Childhood Mental Health Consultant – part-time or full-time Spanish speaker.
 Please share with your networks!

 Organizational Description: Docs for Tots’ mission is to bring together children’s doctors and communities to promote practices, policies and investments in children from prenatal to age five that foster children’s healthy development and future success.
 By influencing the institutions that directly impact children’s lives, we create systemic, sustainable change for early childhood.

 Building Relationships in Infant-Toddler Early Education (BRITE) is an intensive semi-virtual model of infant toddler mental health consultation targeting family/group family (FGF) childcare settings that plans to utilize a novel assessment process to both measure change and inform the planning and execution of the consultation.
 The BRITE model’s goal is three-fold, 1) provide effective and efficient support to FGF childcare providers in Nassau and Queens Counties, 2) demonstrate the utility of a new measure in this context, and 3) inform effort to build a system of infant toddler mental health consultation by providing implementation lessons with the goal of scaling across communities